ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 Example of GET LO returning an ACL

-**Note**: ONE Record Clients must not assume that the location of an ACL resource can be derived from an LO’s URI.
+> 📝 **Note:** ONE Record Clients must not assume that the location of an ACL resource can be derived from an LO’s URI.

 ONE Record recommends the definition of three types of Authorization: